dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/guide.md

 The following sample will demonstrate how to acquire a frame from video streaming by DCE.

 > Note:
+> - You can download the similar complete Objective-C source code from [Here](https://github.com/Dynamsoft/camera-enhancer-mobile-samples/tree/main/ios/HelloWorldObjc).
-> - You can download the similar complete source code from [Here](https://github.com/Dynamsoft/camera-enhancer-mobile-samples/tree/master/android/HelloWorld).
+> - You can download the similar complete Swift source code from [Here](https://github.com/Dynamsoft/camera-enhancer-mobile-samples/tree/main/ios/HelloWorldSwift).
-> - For more samples on using Dynamsoft Camera Enhancer supporting Barcode Reader please [click here](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/master/android/).
+> - For more samples on using Dynamsoft Camera Enhancer supporting Barcode Reader please [click here](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/).

 ### Create a New Project and Include Dynamsoft Camera Enhancer